peytontolbert/DynamicAgent/README.md

 Once the Dynamic Agent is running, you can interact with it by entering tasks.
 The agent will automatically determine whether to provide a response or execute code based on the task.

 Example tasks:
 - "What is the capital of France?"
-(Response)
-- "Calculate the factorial of 5" (Code Execution)
+- "Calculate the factorial of 5"
-- "Create a list of prime numbers up to 100" (Code Execution)
+- "Create a list of prime numbers up to 100"
-- "Explain the concept of recursion" (Response)
+- "Copy D:/testproject and document the codebase"
+- "Who is the current President of the United States?
+Use google search to find the answer."

-The agent will guide you through the process, asking for additional information if needed and confirming when the task is complete.
+The agent will go through the process, asking for additional information if needed and asking for confirmation when the task is complete.

 To exit the program, simply type 'exit'.